ngrogg/MHWI-Editor/README.md

 Will put backed up save file in place.
 Potentially destructive if run on accident! <br>

 ### Running
-This is the default action the script will take if no flags or an unsupported flag are passed. <br>
+To run the save editor pass the 'run' flag: <br>
-I.e. `% ./saveEditorWorld` <br>
+`% ./saveEditorWorld run`

 Script will copy the save file from installed Steam files to `~/Documents/saveEditorWorld/saveBackups`. <br>
 A backup of the save file will created called `SAVEDATA1000-BK` just in case. <br>